Epictetus/IProcess/README.md

 __WHY?__

+So I could:

-* To spawn a subprocess, apply a restrictions to the subprocess,
+* Spawn a subprocess, apply restrictions, then collect and send data back
-  then collect and send data back to the parent process.
+  to the parent process.

-* To spawn multiple parallel jobs, then collect and return data.
+* Spawn multiple parallel jobs, then collect and return data.

 The first motiviation is solved through the example down below.
 The second  motivation is solved by the Jobs() method.
 Wiki has more info :)